Do you remember your first day of school?

-As a Homeschooler (as we called ourselves in the homeschool community), I was curious about traditional school and sometimes wondered if I was “missing out.”
+As a Homeschooler, I was curious about traditional school and sometimes wondered if I was “missing out.”
 School was a rite of passage, I’d heard people say.
 My neighborhood friends all went to school, and they seemed to be part of a special club.
 I wanted in.
 As a Homeschooler, I was different.
 I stood out.
 At 17, I wanted what all teenagers want: to fit in.

 After months of working to persuade them, I finally convinced my parents to enroll me in a public high school.
-I loved being Homeschooled, but wanted badly to see what traditional school was like.
-Though I had already graduated from my homeschooling charter school six months early, I enrolled in five classes in the high school’s honors program for the last semester of senior year.
-I stepped into a public school at 17 for the first time in my life.
+I enrolled in five classes in the high school’s honors program for the last semester of senior year.
+I stepped into a public school at 17 years old for the first time in my life.

-By the end of my brief semester, I had accomplished what I sought out to do: I fit in.
-While in the beginning I was known to most of my classmates simply as “The Homeschooled Girl” (as if I had walked right out of the Mean Girls script), by graduation I was “one of them.”
+By the end of my brief semester, I had accomplished what I’d set out to do: I fit in.
+While in the beginning I was known to most of my classmates simply as “The Homeschooled Girl” (as if I had walked right out of the Mean Girls script), by graduation I was one of them.

 At our high school graduation I was surrounded by friends and clothed in the same red cap and gown as the rest of them.
-I had succesfully conformed.
-I no longer felt different or like the weird kid out, in fact, someone I knew joked I’d made more friends in four months of high school than most kids do in four years.
+I had successfully conformed.
+I no longer felt different or like the weird kid out.
+In fact, someone I knew joked I’d made more friends in four months of high school than most kids do in four years.
 It had been so easy to get everything I thought I wanted out of high school.
 But when I threw my graduation cap off along with everyone else, I realized something:

 I was miserable.
 I had lost myself.

-Today, at 23, I have almost the opposite outlook I did at 17.
+Today I have the opposite outlook I did at 17.
 I know that I hardly ever fit in.

 By homeschooling me, my parents gave me a gift: a haven in which I was free to grow and fearlessly discover who I was without the judgement or influence of my peers.
 Freed from societal norms and unencumbered by the pressure to conform, homeschooling gives young people a nurturing place to allow them to explore and find their true selves.

-Long passed are the days when I wondered whether I was “missing out” on something everyone else is doing.
+Long past are the days when I wondered whether I was missing out on something everyone else is doing.
 By making myself a Schooler, I learned the only experience we should fear missing out on is the experience of discovering who we really are.